HR Tip of the Week

 California

-In 2023, California amended and expanded its notice requirements.
-Beginning with notices furnished on or after January 1, 2024, employers must notify all employees that they may be eligible for:
+California has amended and expanded its notice requirements over the years.
+In California, employers must notify all employees that they may be eligible for:

 The first notice is due within one week before or after, or at the same time, that the employer provides an annual wage summary to any employee.